 In March 2013 I said goodbye to my friends, my family and my job to start a new life in Northern Ireland.
 Turns out the expat life is a life with ups and downs.
-Looking back and talking to a few other expats, it seems like we all have similar phases in our expat life.
+Looking back and talking to a few other expats, it seems we all went through similar phases in our expat life.
 Phases of happiness, but also phases of pure frustration.
+Read on to see what life as an expat is really like.

 1/ The planning phase: between excitement and doubts